mohammadasim98/mv-ldm/README.md

 For experiments on RealEstate10k, we use the same dataset version and preprocessing into chunks as pixelSplat.
 Please refer to their codebase [here](https://github.com/dcharatan/pixelsplat#acquiring-datasets) for information about how to obtain the data.

 ## Acquiring Pre-trained Checkpoints
-We provide two sets of checkpoints as part of our releases [here](https://github.com/Chrixtar/latentsplat/releases):
-1. Pre-trained autoencoders and discriminators from [LDM](https://github.com/CompVis/latent-diffusion) adapted for finetuning within latentSplat.
-They serve as a starting point for latentSplat training.
-Please download the [pretrained.zip] and extract it in the project root directory for training from scratch.

-2. Trained checkpoint of **MV-LDM** for RealEstate10k are available o Hugging Face at [asimbluemoon/mvldm-1.0](https://huggingface.co/asimbluemoon/mvldm-1.0/tree/main).
+Trained checkpoint of **MV-LDM** for RealEstate10k are available on Hugging Face at [asimbluemoon/mvldm-1.0](https://huggingface.co/asimbluemoon/mvldm-1.0/tree/main).

 ## Running the Code